Appearance

 Darcy-Weisbach Calculations

-Darcy-Weisbach is a formula for calculating friction loss like the Hazen-Williams formula that is usually used for water-based fire sprinkler systems.
-But whereas Hazen-Williams is used for water in sprinkler pipe, Darcy-Weisbach can be used for any liquid (including water, but NFPA 13 does not permit its use for standard sprinkler systems).
+Darcy-Weisbach is a formula for calculating friction loss like the Hazen-Williams formula is used for water-based fire sprinkler systems.
+Whereas Hazen-Williams is used for water in sprinkler pipe, Darcy-Weisbach can be used for other liquid based calculations (*note* NFPA 13 does not permit its use for standard sprinkler systems).

 Its use is required in antifreeze systems over 40 gallons of capacity (but not in the non-anti-freeze portions of the system) and in water-mist systems that operate at more than 175 psi.
 These are, of course, subject to the approving authority.

-In order to calculate these systems, you will need to know some things about the fluid being used, specifically the Density and the Viscosity.
-The Density is in the units of lbs per cubic foot (kg per cubic meter) and the Viscosity is in the units of centipoise*.* These need to be entered in the appropriate spots in the calculation dialog box.
+In order to calculate these systems, you will need to know specific details about the fluid being used, specifically the Density and Viscosity.
+The Density value uses the units pounds per cubic foot (lb/ft³) or kilogram per cubic meter (kg/m³).
+The Viscosity uses centipoise and will be found in the datasheet of the liquid.
+These need to be entered in the appropriate spots in the calculation dialog box.

 In most cases, two calculations are required.
-One, the portion of the system containing antifreeze, and two, the portion containing water.
-This is because Darcy-Weisbach cannot be used for water systems and Hazen-William cannot be used for antifreeze systems.
+The first for the portion of the system containing antifreeze only and the second portion containing plain water.
+This is because Darcy-Weisbach cannot be used for water systems and Hazen-Williams cannot be used for antifreeze systems.

-A two-part example job is available in you \HES\HydraCALC\Ver50\Data\Jobs\Example Jobs folder.
-It is named Darcy-Weisbach Antifreeze Loop Example - Part One * and * Part Two For more information on Darcy-Weisbach vs. Hazen-Williams see a great comparison article from Scott Martorano of The Viking Group in PDF form at: [Darcy-Weisbach Article](http://www.vikingcorp.com/sites/default/files/documents/Calculating Friction Loss.pdf).
+A two-part example job is available in the folder \HES\HydraCALC\Ver50\Data\Jobs\Example Jobs.
+It is named Darcy-Weisbach Antifreeze Loop Example - Part One * and * Part Two.
+For more information on Darcy-Weisbach vs. Hazen-Williams see a comparison article from Scott Martorano of The Viking Group in PDF format at: Darcy-Weisbach Article.